Just under 40 years ago. No texts, or mobiles.

 Don Maclean – ‘The Grave’

-Perhaps there is a material benefit from selecting to devour the grey matter of any prey, after plucking, before any other part of the animal?
-Maybe it helps to fuel her brain and keep her predator’s reflexes as sharp as honed carbon steel?
+Perhaps there is a material benefit from selecting to devour the grey matter from the brain of any prey, after plucking, before any other part of the animal?

 But eternity knows him.

-Rather than leave this agonised piece hanging in mid air, and in the hope that as with the Goshawk experience, I can share something which has moved and comforted me recently, a link, click here, to a simple song with, I think, an achingly beautiful melody and harmonies, which readers may already know, and enjoy.
+Rather than leave this agonised piece hanging in mid air, and in the hope that as with the Goshawk experience, I can share something which has moved and comforted me recently, a link below to a simple song with, I think, an achingly beautiful melody and harmonies, which readers may already know, and enjoy.